Step 1: Member Surveying

 The CB Committee’s Terms of Reference includes creating ETFO’s bargaining goals for each round of negotiations.

-Member input about ETFO’s 2019 central bargaining goals was reviewed by the CB Standing Committee in November/December 2018.
-Based on that review, the CB Standing Committee developed draft central bargaining goals.
+Member input about ETFO’s 2022 central bargaining goals will be reviewed by the CB Standing Committee in November/December 2021.
+Based on that review, the CB Standing Committee will develop draft central bargaining goals.

-The draft central bargaining goals were then reviewed by ETFO’s Collective Bargaining Services staff.
+The draft central bargaining goals will then be reviewed by ETFO’s Collective Bargaining Services staff.

-After having reviewed the input of ETFO’s Collective Bargaining Services staff, the CB Standing Committee created ETFO’s 2019 central bargaining goals.
-The goals were then forwarded to ETFO’s Provincial Executive.
+After having reviewed the input of ETFO’s Collective Bargaining Services staff, the CB Standing Committee will create ETFO’s 2022 central bargaining goals.
+The goals will then be forwarded to ETFO’s Provincial Executive.

 Step 3: Provincial Executive Recommends Goals